boxboat/aks-wkshp-1/lab-kubernetes.md

     title: About Author
     title_url: '#'
     external_url: true
-    description: Facudno is a solutions architect at BoxBoat.
+    description: Facundo is a solutions architect at BoxBoat.
 He was been working with Azure for many years.
 He started using Azure as a .NET developer when it was new.

 # Micro navigation
 micro_nav: true